 key_column= 10; SELECT * FROM

 key_part1= 10 AND

-only the index tree is scanned.
-This usually is faster
+ALL, except that the index tree is scanned.
+This occurs two ways:

-the index file usually is smaller than the data file.
+ALLbecause the size of the index usually is smaller than the table data.

 MySQL can use this join type when the query uses only columns that are part of a single index.

 A full table scan is done for each combination of rows from the previous tables.
 This is normally not good if the table is the first table not marked

 const, and usually very bad in all other cases.
 Normally, you can avoid